Special education needs provision, is outlined by a code of practice.

-According to the Code of Practice 2014, special educational needs and provision can be considered as falling under four broad areas:
+According to the Code of Practice 2015, special educational needs and provision falls under four broad areas:

-Subject teacher input, through targeted classroom teaching (Quality First Teaching).
+Subject teacher input, through differentiated classroom teaching (High Quality Teaching).

-Additional provision will be given where a pupil’s needs are ‘additional to or different from their peers’
+Additional provision and support will be given where a pupil’s needs are considered ‘additional to or different from their peers’.

 Intervention programmes may include: